openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

     [root@node-13 ~]# /etc/init.d/apache2 start

+#.
+Look for errors in the Nagios log file (located at /var/log/nagios3/nagios.log).

+#.
+Look for errors in the Apache log file (located at /var/log/apache2/nagios_error.log).

 Finally, Nagios may report a host or service state as *UNKNOWN*.
 Two cases can be distinguished:

   * 'UNKNOWN: No datapoint have been received ever',
   * 'UNKNOWN: No datapoint have been received over the last X seconds'.

 Both cases indicate that Nagios doesn't receive regular passive checks from the *LMA Collector*.
 This may be due to different problems: